Chenghua, Chengdu

-Chenghua District (成华区 (Chénghuá Qū)) is one of 11 urban districts of the prefecture-level city of Chengdu, the capital of Sichuan Province, Southwest China, covering part of the eastern portion of the city.
-As of 2020 it had a population of 938,785 residing in an area of 109 km2.
+Chenghua District (成华区 (Chénghuá Qū)) is an urban district of the City of Chengdu, capital of Sichuan, China.

+Chenghua District covers part of the eastern portion of the city.
+As of 2020 it had a population of 1,381,894 residing in an area of 109 km2.
 The district is bordered by Xindu District to the northeast, Longquanyi District to the southeast, Jinjiang District to the south, and Jinniu District to the west.